 Cook the filling

 - Preheat oven to 350°F. Preheat dutch oven or large skillet over medium heat.
-Add onions and bell peppers and cook for 5 minutes, stirring regularly.
-Add a tablespoon of water if they start to stick.
+Add onions and garlic and cook for 5 minutes, stirring regularly.
+Add a tablespoon of water if they start to stick.1 sweet yellow onion, 4 cloves garlic

-- Add spinach and frozen corn.
+- Add spinach.
 Increase heat to medium-high to help evaporate the liquid.
 Stir frequently to prevent sticking/burning.
-Once spinach and corn are heated through, turn off heat.
+Once spinach is heated through, turn off heat.10 ounces frozen chopped spinach

-- Stir in black beans, vegan sour cream, Cholula hot sauce (optional) and season with sea salt and freshly ground black pepper, to taste.
+- Stir in vegan sour cream, Cholula hot sauce (optional) and season with sea salt and freshly ground black pepper, to taste.8 ounces vegan sour cream, 1 teaspoon Cholula hot sauce, sea salt, freshly ground black pepper

 Assemble the enchiladas

 - To assemble enchiladas, pour one (15 ounce) can of red enchilada sauce at the bottom of a 13x9 inch baking dish.
-Fill one tortilla at a time with up to ¼ cup of mixture.
+Fill one tortilla at a time with up to ¼ cup of spinach filling and some black beans.
 Then, roll tortilla up like a taquito and place the open/folded over side down into the sauce, so it stays put.
 Repeat until you've filled all 14 tortillas.
 Line them up one after the other, overlapping them slightly in the baking dish.
-Pour the other can of enchilada sauce over the tortillas.
+Pour the other can of enchilada sauce over the tortillas.30 ounces red enchilada sauce, 15 ounces canned black beans

 Bake the enchiladas